sidanas22/lemon/notes/notes.md

 - expressions vs statements ?
   this usually depends on the programming language.
 In Lemon, we are considering function literals as expressions.
 Some languages might nopt do so.

+- when building AST: to hold the identifier of the binding, the 'x' in 'let x= 5;', we use the Identifier struct type.
+Notice that the Identifier structs implements the Expression interface. but the identifier 'x' in a let statement does't produce a value (remember the definition) of the expression vs statements for this book) ... so why do we put it in expression ?
+  Answer: Just to keep things simple

+  Also: Identifiers in other parts of the program DO produce values. for ex: let x = valueProducingIdentifier;